ovaixe/task-manager/README.md

 1. The app can be run in the console with `./task`.

 2. The app reads from and write to a task.txt text file.
 Each task occupies a single line in this file.
-Each line in the file should be in this format :
+Each line in the file is in this format :

    ```
    p task